-If, for example, you're teaching knitting at a yarn shop, at a student forgets to bring knitting needles, she can easily purchase a pair from the shop.
+If, for example, you're teaching knitting at a yarn shop, and a student forgets to bring knitting needles, she can easily purchase a pair from the shop.
 If you're teaching in your home studio, you might have an extra pair to loan her.
 But, if you're teaching at a community center, there won't be extra supplies and tools on hand unless you bring them.

 You may want to maximize profits and your time by teaching as many students as you can, but teaching in an over-crowded space is uncomfortable for the students and embarrassing for the instructor.

 I used to run free weekly community-based workshops, and we always over-booked because usually only three quarters of the people who booked would show up.
 I could comfortably fit a maximum or 12 people in my room, so I cut off weekly signups to 16 people.

 You have to be very careful about managing the number of people you can reasonably teach at once, not only based on the space you have, but also based on the amount of individual attention students may need.
 You'll get a feel for the number of students you can comfortable teach over time.

-Are your students likely complete beginners who will need to learn all of the basics, or are they more intermediate or advanced and won't need every detail explained.
+Are your students likely complete beginners who will need to learn all of the basics, or are they more intermediate or advanced and will not need every detail explained.
 This consideration will have a huge impact on the type of projects you can choose.

-When deciding what you'll teach, in addition to thinking about what type of project would work well logistically, you should also spend some time thinking about what type of project would be popular, so you can fill you class with eager students.
+When deciding what you'll teach, in addition to thinking about what type of project would work well logistically, you should also spend some time thinking about what type of project would be popular, so you can fill your class with eager students.

 Maybe it's not your craft that's trending, but you can pick up on a fashion or decor trend to highlight in the project you teach.
-If ombre, or pineapples, or owls, or llamas are hot, consider incorporating one of those trends into the project you choose for your class.
+If llamas, or sloths, or florals, or geometric decor, or any other trend are hot, consider incorporating one of those elements into the project you choose for your class.

 Take a look around, and see what's already being offered in your community.
 Is there something missing?
 Look for the gap that you could fill with your class.

-A gap might exist in the type craft skills being taught.
+A gap might exist in the type of craft skills being taught.
 Perhaps macrame is hot, and you're a pro at it, but no one in your community is offering classes.
 If you jump on the class idea, you could be the first in your community to offer that type of class, and there's a big advantage to being first.

 There might also be a gap in the style of projects available.
-Maybe your community has some established classes in your craft, but the style of the finished product doesn't reflect everyone's personal taste.
+Maybe your community has some established classes in your craft, but the style of the finished product does not reflect everyone's personal taste.
 For example, if the classes in your area offer projects featuring more traditional styles, and you have a flair for contemporary, modern design, your classes featuring modern projects could fill an unmet need.

 Take seasonal elements into consideration when you develop your class.
 In the spring, students might enjoy a project that's fresh and bright to usher in the new season and say goodbye to the cold of winter.
 In late autumn, when Christmas is approaching, students may enjoy learning how to make something that's a great gift-giving option.